History of paper: Papyrus

 The word "paper" is etymologically derived from papyrus, Ancient Greek for the Cyperus papyrus plant.
 Papyrus is a thick, paper-like material produced from the pith of the Cyperus papyrus plant which was used in ancient Egypt and other Mediterranean societies for writing long before paper was used in China.

-Papyrus is prepared by cutting off thin ribbon-like strips of the interior of the Cyperus papyrus, and then laying out the strips side-by-side to make a sheet.
+Papyrus is prepared by cutting off thin ribbon-like strips of the pith (interior) of the Cyperus papyrus plant and then laying out the strips side-by-side to make a sheet.
 A second layer is then placed on top, with the strips running perpendicular to the first.
-The two layers are then pounded together into a sheet.
+The two layers are then pounded together using a mallet to make a sheet.
 The result is very strong, but has an uneven surface, especially at the edges of the strips.
 When used in scrolls, repeated rolling and unrolling causes the strips to come apart again, typically along vertical lines.
 This effect can be seen in many ancient papyrus documents.

 Paper contrasts with papyrus in that the plant material is broken down through maceration or disintegration before the paper is pressed.
-This produces a much more even surface, and no natural weak direction in the material which falls apart over time.
+This produces a much more even surface and no natural weak direction in the material which falls apart over time.
+Unlike paper, papyrus is created by pressing, matting, and pounding the Cyperus papyrus plant, which only grew in Egypt and Sicily, and drying it to create the end product.
+The words 'papyrus' and its derivative, 'paper', have often been used interchangeably despite referring to different products created through different methods.
+Although it was used to great effect in Greece and Rome, papyrus has several downsides compared to paper.
+It was geographically limited by the Cyperus papyrus plant, which was primarily grown in Egypt.
+The Arabs tried to grow the plant north of Baghdad in the 830s but failed.
+While not especially expensive, it was more laborious to create papyrus with an even surface, and paper was more abundant and affordable than papyrus.
+It was also fragile, sensitive to moisture, and restricted to a scroll format of no more than 30–35 feet.

+By the end of the 9th century, paper had become more popular than papyrus in the Muslim World.
+In Asia and Africa, paper displaced papyrus as the primary writing material by the mid-10th century.
+In Europe, papyrus co-existed with parchment for several hundred years until it largely disappeared by the 11th century.